mrcavalcanti/mosaicoo/contribute/architecture/backend/services.md

 # Services

-A Grafana _service_ encapsulates and exposes application logic to the rest of the application, through a set of related operations.
+A Mosaicoo _service_ encapsulates and exposes application logic to the rest of the application, through a set of related operations.

 Grafana uses [Wire](https://github.com/google/wire), which is a code generation tool that automates connecting components using [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
 Dependencies between components are represented in Wire as function parameters, encouraging explicit initialization instead of global variables.

-Even though the services in Grafana do different things, they share a number of patterns.
+Even though the services in Mosaicoo do different things, they share a number of patterns.
 To better understand how a service works, let's build one from scratch!

 Before a service can start communicating with the rest of Grafana, it needs to be registered with Wire, see `ProvideService` factory function/method in the service example below and how it's being referenced in the wire.go example below.